movableink/depl/README.md

     Deploy? ([y]es / [n]o / [g]ithub) : y
     Deployed d836d33

-depl relies on a `.deploy` file to tell it where to write the git hash.
-Right now it is tied to Amazon S3, but using fog it could send to any cloud provider.

-Movable Ink uses Chef to push out new code, and Chef can simply read s3 for the revision to know exactly which version to deploy.
+Movable Ink uses Chef to push out new code, and Chef is set up to use environment-based branches for its deployment.
 This allows newly provisioned machines to get the latest deployed version while not requiring changes to the provisioning system every time the project is updated.

 ## History

-* _0.0.3_ - Fix command-line option parsing to work as advertised.
-* _0.0.2_ - Always save the full git sha to s3.
-Many CI and deployment tools always upload using the full sha in the path.
-* _0.0.1_ - Initial release.
+* _0.0.1_ - Forked from deploy_s3; initial release.

 ## License